 Version 2.1 – August 12, 2019 – edited and added information to references section

-I am singling out a few of the points McLuhan makes.
+I am singling out a few of the points McLuhan makes (the focus on violence doesn’t interest me much).
 If you get distracted by the 1970s way of talking about different cultures, you’ll miss what matters.

 Global Village, identity, tribal consciousness, individual consciousness